sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	</copy>
 	```

 2. Load the iris data into a single DataFrame.
-Use the `oml.push` function to load this Pandas DataFrame into the database, which creates a temporary table and returns a proxy object that you can use for IRIS_TMP.
+Use the `oml.push` function to load this Pandas DataFrame into the database, which creates a temporary table and returns a proxy object that you can use named IRIS_TMP.

 	```
 	<copy>